-What is too much when it comes to bourbon?
+What is too much when it comes to bourbon whiskey?
 Like most things in life, it is what you can afford.
 Just because bourbon is expensive does not mean it is any good.

-Do not be fooled when you see a bourbon on the liquor shelf marked premium bourbon.
+Do not be fooled when you see a premium bourbon whiskey on the liquor shelf.
 That means the price is higher than the norm.
 Also, be careful choosing a bourbon based on age.
 If you start with a bad batch, it does not matter how long you age the barrel; it will still be bad.

 Here is our list of bourbons that are worth the money.